asabushaban/cadence-learnings/Quests.md

 ## Explain the difference between a script and a transaction.

-a script allows a user to read information on of the blockchain while a transaction allows users to create, update, or delete information on the blockchain.
+a script allows a user to read information on the blockchain while a transaction allows users to create, update, or delete information on the blockchain.
 A transaction typically has fees associated with its execution in the form of the blockchains native token.
 These "gas fees" serve as an incentive to the validators who mantain the integrity of the network.

 # Ch1 Day 2